Moving to Freiburg, Germany

 What is a typical expat home or apartment like in Freiburg?

 "A typical expat home or apartment in Freiburg, is often located in a modern building, with a blend of traditional German architecture and contemporary design.
 These homes are usually spacious, with high ceilings, large windows, and a balcony or terrace.
 The interior is often furnished with a mix of modern and traditional German furniture, with a fully equipped kitchen and a comfortable living area.
 The bedrooms are usually large and airy, with plenty of storage space.
 Many apartments also have a dedicated workspace, as working from home is quite common in Germany.
 The bathrooms are typically modern and clean, often with both a shower and a bathtub.
 Most expat homes are located in safe, quiet neighborhoods, close to public transportation, shops, and restaurants.
-Some may also have access to shared amenities like a garden, a playground, or a bicycle storage area," explained one expat living in Freiburg, Germany.
+Some may also have access to shared amenities like a garden, a playground, or a bicycle storage area," remarked one expat in Freiburg, Germany.

 What is the average cost of housing in Freiburg?